kubero-dev/docs/docs/comparison.md

 :::info

-This comparison is outdated (crated 26.02.2023).
+This comparison is outdated (created 26.02.2023).
 Some of these tools evolved and added new features.
 Please check the official documentation of the tools for the latest features.

 :::